Halophila/FIU_dissertation_latex/README.md

 # FIU dissertation using LaTeX

 This LaTeX template for the Florida International University (FIU) biology PhD dissertation and MSc thesis adheres to all University graduate school (UGS) rules and guidelines.
 I have altered files from the FIU Computer Science department, who altered files from Cornell's dissertation template.
-See the "instructions_REDME.txt" for additional information.
+See the "instructions_README.txt" for additional information.